 Many launch monitors can accommodate low to medium budgets of under $1000.
-With that said, there are many launch monitors that cost much more than this, even going into the five figures.
+However, there are many launch monitors that cost much more than this, even going into the five figures.

 A golf simulator is a system that takes your golf swing and impact with the ball, derives a set of data parameters, and displays your ball flight virtually.
-A launch monitor is the primary component of most golf simulators because it is what provides the measurements.
+A launch monitor is the primary component of most golf simulators because it’s what takes the measurements.

 Unlike launch monitors, golf simulators are mostly suited for indoor use, although certain setups can be used outdoors.
-With advances in technology, software has been able to provide photo-realistic graphics that can come close to feeling like real life.
+With advances in technology, software has been able to provide photo-realistic graphics that comes close to feeling like real life.

 Golf simulators are specifically designed for those who don’t have the time or means to go to their local course.